h2oai/wave/website/blog/2021-03-08-ml-release.md

 The main goal of Wave ML is to integrate AI/ML models into your applications quickly and easily.
 It will provide a simple, high-level API for training, deploying, scoring, and explaining machine learning models, letting you build predictive and decision-support applications entirely in Python.

-Wave ML is trying hard behind the scenes.
-It picks the adequate engine to support the building and training process and unifies the user inputs to work with those engines.
+Behind the scenes Wave ML is working smartly to pick the optimal engine to support the building and training process and unifies the user inputs to work with those engines.
 You might be using [*H2O-3*](https://www.h2o.ai/products/h2o/) locally and [*Driverless AI*](https://www.h2o.ai/products/h2o-driverless-ai/) on Cloud, and you might not know about it.

 Wave ML is in the early stages, and the API might be subject to change.